pipomajun/pipomajun/README.md

 ### I am currently...
 - 💻️ a Junior Frontend Developer Team at STANDARD Verlagsgesellschaft GmbH
-- 🤔 designing and developing new features for our community of readers
+- 🤔 designing and developing new features for our community
 - 🌱 eager to grow as a developer

 ### Tech Stack